 Our board of directors also set our company strategy 'Breaking New Ground', where net zero is a strategic priority.
-Monthly board meetings include a review of economic, environmental, and social topics and their impacts, risks and opportunities, where this year has focused on the progress against our climate-related targets including the approval of our science-based targets (SBT) and operationalising our 2030 Sustainability Roadmap.
-Furthermore, over the last year the board increased their understanding of the TCFD recommendations with a workshop delivered by an external sustainability consultancy in collaboration with our sustainability team, which has supported them in their review of this disclosure.
+Monthly board meetings include a review of our economic, environmental, and social topics, assessing their impacts, risks and opportunities, and progress toward our 2030 Sustainability Roadmap.
 In addition, quarterly risk and opportunity review meetings take place which include delving deeper into the impact of climate risks.